Level: Beginner, Intermediate

 - your chin should be slightly tucked and shoulder blade muscles slightly switched on,

 - forearms resting lightly on the floor.

-- breathe in and maintaining your deep tummy contraction, gently and slowly lift the right knee above the right hip,
+- breathe in then as you breathe out, slowly lift the right knee above the right hip,

-- then breathe out and maintaining your deep tummy contraction, slowly lower the foot back to the floor,
+- then breathe in and slowly lower the foot back to the floor,

-- then breathe in, slowly and gently lift the left knee above the left hip, then breathe out and lower the foot slowly back to the floor,
+- then breathe in, and as you breathe out, slowly and gently lift the left knee above the left hip, then breathe in and lower the foot slowly back to the floor,

 - continue to alternate the knee lifts,